-William was "widely known in that section of the county as 'Applebutter Bill' by reason of his large production of apples and applebutter," said the Meyersdale Republican.
+After the move to New Baltimore, William was "widely known in that section of the county as 'Applebutter Bill' by reason of his large production of apples and applebutter," said the Meyersdale Republican.

-On the fateful afternoon of April 7, 1921, having not felt well for several days, he "was able to get about the house and yard," said the Republican.
+On the fateful afternoon of April 7, 1921, having not felt well for several days, William "was able to get about the house and yard," said the Republican.
 "Last Thursday while going to the barn with a pail of water, he dropped over.
 His wife was at the house and saw him fall.
 She hastened to him, but he breathed only a few times and expired."
 He was age 59 at death.

 For the last 15 years of her life, Emma was burdened with hardening of the arteries.
 She suffered a stroke in late February 1934 and lingered for 13 days before being swept away by the angel of death on March 11, 1934, at the age of 67.
 Burial of the remains was beside her husband's in St. John the Baptist Catholic Church Cemetery in New Baltimore, Somerset County.
 Vincent Hillegass of Berlin, PA signed the official death certificate.
 An obituary in the Republican noted that the count of her survivors included 30 grandchildren and six great-grandchildren.
 A funeral mass was sung in the family church.